sine2pi/ASR-model/README.md

 2. Direct similarity bias: A pitch based similarity bias is added directly to the attention mechanism.
 3. Variable radii in torch.polar: The unit circle radius 1.0 in the torch.polar calculation is replaced with variable radii derived from f0.
 This creates acoustically-weighted positional encodings, so each position in the embedding space reflects the acoustic prominence in the original speech.
 This approach effectively adds phase and amplitutde information without significant computational overhead.

-4. Initial findings suggest that f0 is a superior input to spectrograms for ASR models.
+4. Initial findings suggest that f0 is a superior input to spectrograms for ASR models cutting training time almost by half without negatively effecting other metrics such as WER or loss.

 <img width="1816" height="707" alt="pitchee2" src="https://github.com/user-attachments/assets/17c89ebf-3373-4dd5-b510-95fa96774ec1" />